pph-collective/TITAN/docs/contributing.md

 ### Branches

 * `develop` is the primary working branch for the project
-* `master` is the branch releases are made off of and is in stable condition at all times
+* `main` is the branch releases are made off of and is in stable condition at all times
 * topic branches are created for new features, fixes, or really any changes

 ### Commitizen